Frequently Asked Questions

 Although IEEE Access uses a binary peer review process, the acceptance rate has been identical to traditional IEEE journals being one-third.
 We uphold quality above revenue or other aspects of publishing to make this new open access journal worthy of the IEEE.

-IEEE Access has been accepted into the Thomson Reuters Web of Science, which includes Science Citations Index Expanded, Journal Citation Report/Science Edition, and Current Contents Engineering, Computing and Technology Edition.
+IEEE Access has been accepted into the Clarivate Analytics Web of Science, which includes Science Citations Index Expanded, Journal Citation Report/Science Edition, and Current Contents Engineering, Computing and Technology Edition.
 IEEE Access has an impact factor of 1.270, an Eigenfactor of 0.00198, and an article influence score of 0.706 (per 2016 JCR).

 IEEE Access is indexed by Inspec, Ei Compendex, Scopus, EBSCOhost, and Google Scholar.
 It is also listed in the Directory of Open Access Journals (DOAJ).